Electrical fault

 In a polyphase system, a fault may affect all phases equally, which is a "symmetric fault".
 If only some phases are affected, the resulting "asymmetric fault" becomes more complicated to analyse.
 The analysis of these types of faults is often simplified by using methods such as symmetrical components.
+In three-phase systems, a fault may involve one or more phases and ground, or may occur only between phases.

+The prospective short-circuit current of a predictable fault can be calculated for most situations.
+In power systems, protective devices can detect fault conditions and operate circuit breakers and other devices to limit the loss of service due to a failure.
 The design of systems to detect and interrupt power system faults is the main objective of power-system protection.

+Types

+By persistence, faults are classified into transient, semi-persistent, and persistent faults.
+By symmetry, faults are classified into asymmetric and symmetric faults.
+By source, faults are classified into internal and external faults.

 Transient fault

 A transient fault is a fault that is no longer present if power is disconnected for a short time and then restored; or an insulation fault which only temporarily affects a device's dielectric properties which are restored after a short time.
 Many faults in overhead power lines are transient in nature.
 When a fault occurs, equipment used for power system protection operate to isolate the area of the fault.
 A transient fault will then clear and the power-line can be returned to service.
 Typical examples of transient faults include: